 - Taking time off for child birth or illness: The Family Medical Leave Act and California Family Rights Act were created to protect employees from any sort of retaliation after welcoming a new member of the family or dealing with a serious illness or that of a loved one.

 Victims of retaliation can seek compensation for lost wages, emotional distress and sometimes punitive damages, attorneys fees and costs.
 In order to take legal action, it is important to determine if what you experienced is, in fact, retaliation.

 At Davis*Gavsie & Hakim, LLP, we offer a free initial phone consultation.
 While our office is open from 9 a.m. to 6 p.m., we understand that your questions are time sensitive so we provide after-hours and weekend appointments.
 We speak Farsi.
-Call 310-955-4724 or fill out a contact form for more information.
+Call 310-955-4724 or complete the form below for more information.